The “Berkeley School of Antitrust”

 • David McGowan, Between Logic and Experience: Error Costs and United States v.
 Microsoft Corp., 20 BERKELEY TECH.
 L.J.
 1185 (2005): this article analyzes the Microsoft case by which it evokes the crucial question of judicial errors.

-Perhaps will we speak – in a decade or two – about the Berkeley faculty as being one of the first to have truly emphasizes the importance of considering innovation in antitrust law.
-Perhaps will we recognize its contribution in removing the specter of static competition that is still gnawing the analyses of too many courts and competition authorities.
-We hope so, for the Berkeley faculty and for the dynamism of antitrust law.
+Perhaps, in a decade or two, the Berkeley faculty will be recognized as one of the first to have truly emphasized the importance of integrating innovation into antitrust law.
+Perhaps its contribution will be acknowledged in helping to move beyond the static view of competition, which still constrains the analyses of too many courts and competition authorities

 By Thibault Schrepel